Who We Are

 Eight-year-old Razu works in a Rickshaw factory ten hours a day.
 Photo Courtesy of Zoriah.net; taken by G.M.B.
 Akash.

-Global Centurion Foundation is a non-profit organization dedicated to playing a vital role in eradicating human trafficking by focusing on the demand side of the equation – the perpetrators,exploiters, buyers, and end-users of human beings who fuel the market for commercial sex and forced labor.
-In this way we seek to prevent modern slavery at its source.
+Global Centurion Foundation is a non-profit organization fighting human trafficking by focusing on the demand side of the equation the perpetrators, exploiters, buyers, and end-users of human beings who fuel the market for forced labor and commercial sex.
+In this way, we seek to prevent modern slavery at its source, since it is the buyers who create and fuel the market for sex and labor trafficking.

 History